 Senator Craughwell should be reminded of that every day.

 Roscommon has certainly been in the news in the last two weeks.
 I live in Castlerea at the weekends and two weeks ago there was an incident there.
 Last weekend, hundreds of people marched about that incident between a garda and members of the public.
-I understand the details are before the Garda Síochána Ombudsman Commission, GSOC, but I can say that there is huge anger and worry about this incident.
-I hope that GSOC will deal with it.
+I understand the details are before the Garda Síochána Ombudsman Commission, GSOC, but I can say there is huge anger and worry about this incident.
+I hope GSOC will deal with it.
 On Strokestown, there is a protest march again next Sunday and I hope it will be peaceful.
-I believe it will be because the people in the area are peaceful people.
+I believe it will be because the people in the area are peaceful.
 Sometimes people come from elsewhere in the country to marches such as this and may want to use them for their own purposes.

 I would like the Minister for Justice and Equality to come to the House at some stage to have a debate on the development of the Hammond Street site.
-Given the incident today and the one three years ago in Dolphin House, we should really prioritise it and I would like to see it happen in early January.
+Given the incident today and the one three years ago in Dolphin House, we should really prioritise it.
+I would like to see it happen in early January.

 I would like to be associated with what has been expressed by Members of the House in wishing the Leas-Chathaoirleach, the Cathaoirleach, the staff and the management of Leinster House a happy Christmas and a prosperous new year.
-I would also like to extend this to my colleagues in the House and wish them all a happy Christmas.
+I would also like to extend them to my colleagues in the House and wish them all a happy Christmas.

 Not for the first time, I raise the issue of the Galway-Mayo Institute of Technology.
-There are serious problems with the institute that have serious ramifications for Galway, for the whole region and for the Mayo campus.
-I understand the Minister of State at the Department of Education and Skills, Deputy Mitchell O'Connor, is having a report carried out on what is happening at the Galway-Mayo Institute of Technology and I hope it will be published as soon as she gets it.
+There are serious problems with the institute that have serious ramifications for Galway, the whole region and the Mayo campus.
+I understand the Minister of State at the Department of Education and Skills, Deputy Mitchell O'Connor, is having a report carried out on what is happening at the Galway-Mayo Institute of Technology and hope it will be published as soon as she gets it.
 I ask the Leader that we have a debate early in the new year on the issues in Galway-Mayo Institute of Technology because it has serious ramifications for the proposed technological university for the west.
 It will put the timeframe for this technological university back.
-There are problems with staff, management and governance and I hope that all those issues can be addressed.
+There are problems with staff, management and governance and I hope all those issues can be addressed.
 I appeal to the people involved to put their differences aside for the sake of the institute and the technological university that is proposed for the west.

 I am disappointed to see that Seanad groups, including the Civil Engagement group and the Independent group, will not, as in some other joint sittings we have had, have an opportunity to contribute.
 Of course we will support the sitting.
 We will not seek to block it in any way.

-I wish to emphasise that responsibility for deepening democracy, particularly at this moment, rests with both Houses and on all of us as Members of the Oireachtas.
+I emphasise that responsibility for deepening democracy, particularly at this moment, rests with both Houses and on all of us as Members of the Oireachtas.
 I hope we will deliver Seanad reform next year in order that we might deepen the democracy of this House.
-It is important that during the joint sitting, we recognise, as we did when we marked the centenary of women's suffrage, the challenges of the future and the threats to democracy that exist.
-We should recognise that all parts of the Oireachtas have a significant role to play in addressing the challenges relating to democracy and in fulfilling the programme of the First Dáil, which outlined that the first duty of the State is to children.
+It is important that during the joint sitting, we recognise, as we did when we marked the centenary of women's suffrage, the challenges of the future and the threats to democracy.
+We should recognise that all parts of the Oireachtas have a significant role to play in addressing the challenges relating to democracy and in fulfilling the programme of the First Dáil which outlined that the first duty of the State is to children.
 My colleague has spoken about homelessness.
-We have heard from others across the House about our justice system.
+We have heard from others across the House about the justice system.
 Many of the issues that have been raised on the Order of Business speak to the fact that we have unfinished work in terms of the programme of the First Dáil and in the context of our duty as legislators.

 I look forward to working with everybody next year.
 I thank others for their co-operation this year.
-We will need to broaden our ambition for democracy and for the citizens of Ireland next year.
+We will need to broaden our ambition for democracy and the citizens of Ireland next year.

 I join other Senators in wishing everybody who is associated with us, who works on our behalf or who assists or supports us all the very best for Christmas.
 We should reach our hearts out to those who will be having a difficult Christmas for any reason.
 Christmas can be a very difficult time for people who are under pressure.
 I wish everyone safety and as much happiness as they can possibly enjoy.
 I look forward to meeting everyone again in the new year.

 Senator Ardagh spoke about the National Treatment Purchase Fund, primary care and step-down facilities.
 It is important to recognise that issues relating to the treatment of patients are of absolute importance.
 The Senator made some valid points, particularly with regard to waiting lists, which need to be validated in case people are applying to multiple facilities.
-It is important that there is timely and expeditious contact and engagement with GPs.
-It is important that we get our lists right.
+It is important that there be timely and expeditious contact and engagement with GPs.
+It is important that we get lists right.
 The National Treatment Purchase Fund has been a huge addition.
 As part of the Sláintecare reforms, the Government is committed to increasing capacity.
 Putting in place a health system that is fit for purpose and that has the patient at its centre is a priority for the Government.
 The winter plan announced by the HSE is about increasing capacity and identifying how we can have step-down facilities and access to care.
 We want elderly people to be looked after in their communities and their homes.
 I make the point that a hospital is not the place for an elderly patient.
 The place for an him or her is at home or in a step-down facility.

 Senators Ardagh, Ruane and Black mentioned the homelessness figures.
 Senator Ruane read a powerful piece by young students from Loreto secondary school in Wexford.
-While it must be recognised that we face a challenge in the area of housing - we are not where we want to be - it is important on the final day of this session to recognise that in budget 2019, the Government announced its intention to invest €2 billion to be spent on housing programmes.
-It is not about spending money for its own sake; it is about spending money on behalf of the citizens of the Republic and ensuring that 26,000 families and individuals will be housed.
+While it must be recognised that we face a challenge in the area of housing - we are not where we want to be - it is important on the final day of this session to recognise that in budget 2019, the Government announced its intention to invest €2 billion in housing programmes.
+It is not about spending money for its own sake; it is about spending money on behalf of the citizens of the Republic and ensuring 26,000 families and individuals will be housed.
 Some of the remarks that have been made here and elsewhere need to be challenged.
 The State is investing money and supporting families.
 This is a priority for the Government.
 Those of us who work in the constituencies in which we live recognise the pain, trauma, suffering and unease of many families and young children, especially at this time of year.
-When one listens to some commentary, one does not hear that the Government has spent an additional €30 million on services for the homeless this year - bringing the total to €146 million - that it has provided an extra €60 million in capital funding for additional emergency accommodation or that last year, or that 4,700 people exited homelessness and moved into homes and 2,000 families exited hotels.
+When one listens to some commentary, one does not hear that the Government has spent an additional €30 million on services for the homeless this year - bringing the total to €146 million - that it has provided an extra €60 million in capital funding for additional emergency accommodation or that last year 4,700 people exited homelessness and moved into homes and 2,000 families exited hotels.

 I understand the frustration and the heartache, but work is being done.
 I am not being political this morning because this matter is far too serious.
 There is work being done.
 We should give some credit to the Minister for Housing, Planning and Local Government, Deputy Eoghan Murphy, and the officials in the Department and the city and county councils.
-The director of services in my city of Cork, Mr. Brian Geaney, is very passionate about and is committed to delivering for people who require housing.
+The director of services in my city of Cork, Mr. Brian Geaney, is very passionate about and committed to delivering for people who require housing.
 It is clear from the statistics that planning permissions have increased.
 This has not been mentioned.
 There have been increases in commencement notices and employment levels in the construction sector.
 Progress is being made with social housing.

 All things bright and beautiful.

-I will not be accepting Senator Craughwell's amendment to the Order of Business to the effect that No. 7 be withdrawn from the schedule for today..
+I will not be accepting Senator Craughwell's amendment to the Order of Business to the effect that No. 7 be withdrawn from the schedule for today.
 There is one reason for my reluctance to accept it.
 I do not want to be the Christmas Grinch this afternoon.
 I do not want to spoil people's plans to go home early.
 The Upper House has an obligation to pass legislation.
-I know the Senator and some of the members of his technical group have vehemently opposed the very important Bill that we are due to consider again today.
+I know that the Senator and some of the members of his technical group have vehemently opposed the very important Bill that we are due to consider again today.
 It is important for us to make progress with legislation.
 Compared with any other Bill, we have spent way more time-----

 Can the Leader not remember?